 Break the Cycle Conference 2020

-You are warmly invited to join us for our second Break The Cycle national conference.
-We are virtually gathering together a network of those working with young people in both formal and informal education who want to change the under representation of BAME leaders, staff and role models across sectors as outlined in our Manifesto.
+We are delighted to share that we had a fantastic third conference this November.
+We virtually gathered together a network of those working with young people in both formal and informal education who want to change the under representation of BAME leaders, staff and role models across sectors as outlined in our Manifesto.

-We will hear from our inspirational speakers who will highlight socio-political impact of equality and share their stories of influence.
-Importantly, we will make time for practical workshops to share examples of best practice and good news stories inspired by the first Break The Cycle conference.
+Our inspirational speakers who highlighted socio-political impact of equality and share their stories of influence.
+Attendees were invited to participate in practical workshops to share examples of best practice and good news stories inspired by the first Break The Cycle conference.

 Our keynote speakers included:

 Marvin Rees, Mayor of Bristol

 Marvin Rees was elected mayor in May 2016.
 On that day Bristol became the first major European city to have elected a mayor of black African heritage.
 He describes becoming mayor as another expression of a deeper commitment to building a fairer, more inclusive world. https://www.bristol.gov.uk/mayor/biography-of-the-mayor